MarouaneMajidi/RL_PROJECT_2D_SHOOTER/docs/README.md

 - Number of zombies killed

-- Percentage of time in the "flow zone" (optimal difficulty)
+- Percentage of time in the "target zone"

 - What actions the DDA agent takes